 Through our Kidney Research Institute, Center of Dialysis Innovation, Institute of Stem Cell and Regenerative Medicine, VA Health Services Research & Development Center, and UW graduate schools, we provide access to clinical trials in dialysis and novel therapeutics, 3D kidney tissue chips and microphysiologic systems, stem cells, models of glomerular injury, repair and regeneration, formal degree programs and much more.

-We offer six specialized tracks to individualize the nephrology fellowship training:
+We offer three core training tracks and two subspecialty fellowships to individualize the nephrology fellowship training:

 - Clinical and Translational Research Track